Utah 6th grader says she wasn’t allowed to say no at school dance

 Then, things became uncomfortable.

-Azlyn said a boy with whom didn’t want to dance asked her, and her principal told her there was no saying no.
+Azlyn said a boy with whom she didn’t want to dance asked her, and her principal told her there was no saying no.

 “No one was forced to do anything,” said Principal Kip Motta.
 "All they had to do was communicate with me.”